mansueto-institute/Rt_Real-time_Estimation_Case_Prediction/README.md

 The nation or state of your choice is hard wired in Line 21 of the code

 ```
-nation='spain' # change to any other nation or US State, e.g. nation='arizona'
+nation='portugal' # change to any other nation or US State, e.g. nation='arizona'
 ```

 To run at a terminal: